AntoineSavage/pizzascript/README.md

 This *function explicit context* is the context of all definitions available to the *caller* of the function.
 Since it is an explicit context, all of its keys must be qualified with the context name

-Note that if an explicit context is used, then a function evaluation semantics symbol MUST be provided between it and arguments, otherwise, the context identifier will be interpreted as the function's arguments, considered normal arguments, and the function arguments will be interpreted to be part of the function body
+Note that if an explicit context is used, then a function evaluation semantics symbol (ex: `'by_value`, `'by_name`, etc) MUST be provided between it and arguments, otherwise, the context identifier will be interpreted as the function's arguments, considered normal arguments, and the function arguments will be interpreted to be part of the function body

 When an explicit context is received, the function return value must be a size-2 list containing the explicit context (updated if needed), followed by the normal function return value

+Note that when using an explicit context, the identifier `'ctx` will be added to the function's implicit context, unless such an identifier is already defined in the function's implicit context

 Here is an example of receiving an additional context:
 ```